seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 「He was still sending Ordonnanz everywhere after our meeting.
 According to Justus, he will be spending most of his time with the Ahrensbach knights at the villa.
 I guess they can't let up on their surveillance yet.」

-I explained to Rihyarda that our meeting with the royal family was set for the day after tomorrow, and that Florenzia and Charlotte will come to the dormitory in the afternoon.
+I explained to Rihyarda that our meeting with the royal family was set for the day after tomorrow, and that Florencia and Charlotte will come to the dormitory in the afternoon.
 She was angry with Ferdinand for his lack of care for the attendants and skipping of the arrangements, but she understood the important parts: "Time is of the essence" and "our duchy must handle logistical support".

 「Norbert will have his hands full with serving and rearranging the attendants' work schedules for the day, so I will help you with what I can in the Royal Academy dormitory.」

 Shaking her head from side to side, Rihyarda said, "Of course, I will need everyone's help as well."

 「We can leave the tea room furnishings and menu to Charlotte-himesama, as long as Brunhilde assists with the princess's recipes and cooks.
-Ferdinand-sama has skipped the arrangements and already set the date, so though it pains me to make her do this, we should let Florenzia-sama handle the correspondence between attendants.
+Ferdinand-sama has skipped the arrangements and already set the date, so though it pains me to make her do this, we should let Florencia-sama handle the correspondence between attendants.
 She can ensure the guests don't find any ingredients or flavors that are unsuited for their tastes.」

 My scholar at my side wrote down Rihyarda's words as she spoke.